-and semiarid regions, the magnitude of water deficiency (Toy, 1979).
-Differences in transpiration water rate of soil may be deduced by the ground biomass and vegetation cover which are different in soils with different organic layer thickness (Scherbina et al., 2014; Tromp-van Meerveld & McDonnell, 2006).
+The hydrological budget is driven principally by precipitation and evapotranspiration (Rahgozar et al., 2012).
+These two climate elements largely determine the amount of moisture available for plant use or, in arid and semiarid regions, the magnitude of water deficiency (Toy, 1979).
+The difference in transpiration water rate of soil may be induced by the ground biomass and vegetation coverage which are different in soils with different organic layer thickness (Tromp-van Meerveld & McDonnell, 2006).
 Evapotranspiration is the key element of land water balance structure (Hlaváčiková & Novák, 2013).
-Variation in transpiration water rate considerably effects the spatial distribution of soil moisture (Detto et al., 2006).
-In semiarid regions, evapotranspiration is the leading loss term of the root zone water budget (Reynolds et al., 2000; Williams & Albertson, 2004).
+The transpiration water rate variation considerably effects on the spatial distribution of soil moisture (Detto et al., 2006).
+In semiarid regions evapotranspiration is the leading loss term of the root zone water budget (Reynolds et al., 2000; Williams & Albertson, 2004).
+Mining and open-cast mining cause drastic disturbances to the natural environment (Frouz, 2018).
+Reclamation can restore soil quality after mining over time aiming at the restoration of a stable and productive ecosystem (Shrestha & Lal, 2011).
+The development of a water regime of the post-mining sites can be divided into two parts: the development of soil, which stores water in the ecosystem, and the development of vegetation, which is an important consumer of water (Frouz, 2018).
+The land surface albedo, evapotranspiration, and surface roughness are the key factors of physical land-atmosphere interaction (Bonan, 2008).

-Various modelling approaches have been used for estimation of evapotranspiration at regional scales (Ray & Dadhwal, 2001; Consoli et al., 2006; Tasumi & Allen, 2007).
+Various modelling approaches were used for estimation of evapotranspiration at regional scales (Ray & Dadhwal, 2001; Consoli et al., 2006; Tasumi & Allen, 2007).
 There are direct and indirect methods for evapotranspiration estimation (Chanasyk et al., 2006).
 Indirect methods include those based on the concept of actual evapotranspiration versus potential evapotranspiration and utilize meteorological data (Sharma, 1985).
-At the field scale, a model for determining wheat basal crop coefficients from observations of the normalized difference vegetation index (NDVI) were developed (Hunsaker et al., 2005).
+At the field scale a model for determining wheat basal crop coefficients from observations of the normalized difference vegetation index (NDVI) were developed (Hunsaker et al., 2005).
 The daily evapotranspiration was computed from instantaneous latent heat flux estimates derived from digital airborne multispectral remote sensing imagery (Chavez et al., 2008).
-The FAO Penman-Monteith reference evapotranspiration equation is one of the basic tools to calculate evapotranspiration from meteorological data (Penman, 1948; Allen et al., 1998).
+The FAO Penman-Monteith reference evapotranspiration equation is basic tools to calculate evapotranspiration from meteorological data (Penman, 1948; Allen et al., 1998).
 The Penman-Monteith equation has been revealed to be reliable in a wide range of environments (Hess, 1996).
 Its computation requires weather data on maximum and minimum temperature, solar radiation, relative humidity and wind speed at 2 m height.
 This approach was tested and validated (Pereira et al., 2003; Popova et al., 2006; Jabloun & Sahli, 2008).
 The first step of actual evapotranspiration estimation includes the calculating potential evapotranspiration from meteorological data using equations based on the aerodynamic theory and energy balance (Penman, 1948; Monteith, 1965).
-The potential evapotranspiration is then used to estimate actual evapotranspiration after application the soil water reduction factor, which is based on available or extractable soil water (Slabbers, 1980).
-The reference crop evapotranspiration is the evapotranspiration from a crop with specific characteristics.
-FAO-56 method sets the specific characteristics of a reference crop with certain height (0.12 m), surface resistance (70 s m-1) and albedo (0.23) and then determines the reference evapotranspiration using the Penman-Monteith equation (Allen et al., 1998).
-The albedo was shown to be able to considerably effect the evapotranspiration rate (Seginer, 1969).
+The potential evapotranspiration is then used to estimate actual evapotranspiration after application a soil water reduction factor, which is based on available or extractable soil water (Slabbers, 1980).
+Reference crop evapotranspiration is the evapotranspiration from a crop with specific characteristics.
+FAO-56 method sets the specific characteristics of a reference crop with certain height (0.12 m), surface resistance (70 s m-1) and albedo (0.23) and then determines the reference evapotranspiration using the Penman-Monteith Equation (Allen et al., 1998).
+The albedo was shown to be able to considerably effect on the evapotranspiration rate (Seginer, 1969).
 Albedo is a leading factor in terms of climate impact (Zeng & Yoon, 2009).
 The effect of albedo on potential evapotranspiration varies with the season.
-Albedo has its greatest influence in the summer months (Jackson, 1967).
-Albedo is dependent on the soil cover colour (Post et al., 2000).
+Albedo having its greatest influence in the summer month (Jackson, 1967).
 Soil colour was detected to change after reclamation (Singh et al., 2015).